-The synagogue employs a trained Care Coordinator who leads a team of 23 volunteers that supports fellow members in their times of need.
+The synagogue employs a trained Care Coordinator who leads a team of 18 volunteers that supports fellow members in their times of need.
 The team has launched a number of initiatives better to support the older members of the community, including a partnership with Jewish Care providing day care centre resources for Jewish people (Memory Matters), not necessarily limited to members of NPLS, living with minor and moderate stages of dementia in the Northwood catchment.
-A further innovation has been the start of a regular session of Singing for the Soul - an intervention understood to reduce the impact of memory loss.
-The Care team has been recognized by winning the Jewish Volunteer Network Award.
+Regular sessions of Singing for the Soul which started in 2017 - an intervention understood to reduce the impact of memory loss has been successful.
+The Care Team has been recognised by winning the Jewish Volunteer Network Award in 2018 and Memory Matters was been awarded the Jewish Care award for the category 'Outside Organisation or Individual who has made a significant contribution to Jewish Care 2019'.